New clashes in Nagorno-Karabakh; Pompeo says Turkey makes situation worse

 The hostilities, close to pipelines in Azerbaijan that carry gas and oil to global markets, are stoking concern in Europe and the United States that Turkey and Russia, already at loggerheads over Syria and Libya, will be dragged in.

-Pompeo said Turkey had worsened the conflict by providing resources to Azerbaijan.
-A diplomatic resolution was needed, rather than “third-party countries coming in to lend their firepower to what is already a powder keg of a situation,” he said in an interview with broadcaster WSB Atlanta.
+Pompeo said Turkey had worsened the conflict, calling for a diplomatic resolution, rather than “third-party countries coming in to lend their firepower to what is already a powder keg of a situation,” he told broadcaster WSB Atlanta.

+Azerbaijan’s foreign ministry said Pompeo’s remarks were not in line with official U.S. government statements on the conflict.

+“These remarks also do not correspond to the status of the United States as one of the co-chairs of the OSCE Minsk Group,” it said, referring to the committee created by the OSCE security watchdog to mediate in Nagorno-Karabakh.

 Ankara accuses Armenia of illegally occupying Azeri territory.
 Armenia says Turkey has encouraged Azerbaijan to pursue a military solution to the conflict, putting Armenian civilians in danger.